 - Maintain good hygiene – Daily showers (as opposed to baths) are the preferred method of bathing, especially for women.
 If the person you’re caring for is uncomfortable with running water, a sponge bath is a good alternative, so long as the room is warm enough to prevent chills.
 If privacy is a concern, a shower cape can help maintain a sense of decorum.
 And women should always wipe “front-to-back” when cleaning the pelvic area.

 In-Home Treatments for UTIs

-While all these methods are helpful, to ensure your loved one is indeed on the road to recovery, a professional medical evaluation is necessary to first confirm that a UTI is present, and then to provide any additional medications or treatments that may be required.
+While all these methods could be helpful, to ensure your loved one is indeed on the road to recovery, a professional medical evaluation is necessary to first confirm that a UTI is present, and then to provide any additional medications or treatments that may be required.
 This can, of course, be done at a walk-in clinic, doctor’s office, or emergency room, but all of those options require a significant amount of planning and preparation.
 Getting someone with Alzheimer’s dressed, coaxing them into the car, explaining what’s happening—usually again and again—and assuaging their fears can be an exhausting ordeal.
 Instead of going to an office or clinic, why not have a team of medical professionals come to you?
-DispatchHealth can provide first-rate care in the comfort of your own home.
-When you reach out to us, one of our crews will arrive at your residence within two hours with all the equipment necessary to examine, diagnose, and treat your family member.
+DispatchHealth can provide high-quality care in the comfort of your own home.
+When you reach out to us, our medical team will arrive at your residence within two hours with all the equipment necessary to examine, diagnose, and treat your family member.

 House calls aren’t a thing of the past.
 Thanks to DispatchHealth, they’re still alive and well.
 So the next time you suspect a UTI, request care from DispatchHealth via phone, our mobile app, or online, and we’ll be there within a few hours.